rmtomal00/varsity_showcase/README.md

 Let's start the second python script.
 It is a flask server so you need to install <code>pip install flask</code>, <code>pip install dlib</code>, <code>pip install face-recognition</code>.
 Once install done.
 Now run the server using this cmd line: <code>python3 -u contest.py</code>

 Once run all perfectly.
 You can import postman api json on postman then test api.

+So that let's do the next part.
+<b>Download the Android app</b> using this link <link> https://github.com/rmtomal00/Attandence_app.git</link>

+Now open it in Android studio.
+Here, will get file call <b>local.properties</b>> Change the ip here also.
+Rebuild the app from <code> Build -> Rebuild.

+Let's run the app and enjoy everything using face varification.